Message from Robyn Brickel, M.A., LMFT

 Free Yoga and Meditation Offerings

-- Each day, Ease Yoga & Cafe in Alexandria is offering at least two full-length yoga classes in several styles, including flow, gentle, and yin on their YouTube channel at no charge
+- Ease Yoga & Cafe offers classes on their YouTube channel at no charge

 - Flow to Fit Yoga